-In the event that an AVOP holder has been involved in an incursion or suspected incursion, incident, or accident it must be reported by the AVOP holder as soon as possible.
+In the event that an AVOP holder has been involved in an incursion or suspected incursion, incident, or accident, it must be reported by the AVOP holder as soon as possible.
 Incident reports are submitted via the VORTEX Portal https://ysbairport.siraza.net/portal.
+This incident reporting link, as well as the safety reporting link, is also located on the back of each AVOP card.

-Failure to report an incursion, incident or accident is considered as a failure to comply with the Airport Traffic Directives and has a demerit point penalty.
+Failure to report an incursion, incident, or accident is considered as a failure to comply with the Airport Traffic Directives and has a demerit point penalty.

 All reported incursions and accidents are investigated.
-Incidents may be investigated and are uses for trend analysis and program improvements.
+Incidents may be investigated and are used for trend analysis and program improvements.